Force Majeure-2014

 Grade: A

-As a huge fan of foreign language films, I was delighted to stumble upon this inventive and thought-provoking treat that is Force Majeure.
+As a huge fan of foreign language films, I was delighted to stumble upon this inventive and thought-provoking treat Force Majeure (2014).

 However, there is a subdued level of tension among them.

 However, Tomas’s instinctual reaction to the terror sets off a wave of debate for the remainder of the film.
-The family experiences an enormous range of emotions and subsequently engages their friends in the conflict as they discuss and analyze the event.
+The family experiences a range of emotions and subsequently engages their friends in the conflict as they discuss and analyze the event.

 The heart of the film is Ebba’s rage and Tomas’s guilt.

-Later, Tomas and Ebba have a chat with their friends Matts and Fanni, over wine.
+Later, Tomas and Ebba chat with their friends Matts and Fanni.
 When the discussion turns to the avalanche experience, the situation is analyzed by Matts, leading to tension for all.
 Matts sides with Tomas, whereas Fanni sympathizes with Ebba.

 The disagreement stays with Matts and Fanni throughout the night as they reveal their conflict and put themselves in the other couple’s shoes.